rtrouton/rtrouton_scripts/rtrouton_scripts/set_dns_search_domains/README.md

 ## Jamf Pro

 In Jamf, add the script as usual and set the Parameters accordingly.
+As resolver supports up to 6 search domains, it's a good idea to populate the first six parameters.
+Others will be ignored.

 Script:
 ![](jamf_search_domains_script.png)